 In today’s digital working spaces, constant communication has taken prime importance.
 Make sure you are accessible to your employees, especially the ones working remotely.
-Practicing and incorporating the values of diversity and inclusion through constant communication is central to the smooth functioning of a remote working culture.
+Practicing and incorporating diversity and inclusion values through constant communication is central to the remote working culture's smooth functioning.

 Related Article: Diversity and Inclusion in the Remote Workplace